callpraths/callpraths.github.io/_posts/2022-11-15-ci-reliability-ch1.md

 This metric demonstrated that 2 out of every 5 CI runs were failing due to test flake.
 Considering that most Pull Requests executed more than 5 CI runs before they were merged (due to new commits), every Pull Request saw a CI failure purely due to flaky tests.
 This metric clearly corroborated the experience of the developers on the team.
 I used this metric to define a success criterion for the rest of my effort – drive the probability of a pre-submit CI job failing due to test flakiness to less than 5%.

 The remaining posts in this series showcase my journey making incremental improvements to hit that target.
 I have picked episodes where the methods I used to detect the problem or find a solution were particularly interesting, or where the problem was plain weird.
 I had a ton of fun in each of those micro-obsessions.
 I hope you also get some vicarious pleasure from reading about these little exploits!

+{:refdef: class="post-subdued"}
+Next post in this series: [Chapter 2: The test that would only pass two times out of five](/2022/11/16/ci-reliability-ch2.html)
+{: refdef}